We, the members of the Governing Body, are extremely proud of our successful small school and encourage any enquiries.

 Paul is a parent governor who attended the school himself and now has one child at Whaddon School with another starting in September 2017.
 He returned to live in Whaddon in 2014 with his wife and two children and works in Telecommunications for a large multi-national company.
 He joined the governing body in December 2015 and is Chair of the General Purpose & Finance Committee as well as the governor responsible for Special Educational Needs & Disabilities (SEND) and Safeguarding.

 Clare Garland (Vice Chair)

 Clare is mum of 3 children, all of whom have attended Whaddon School.
 Her eldest is now at The Royal Latin School, Her middle child at Great Horwood School and her youngest has just moved from Whaddon School to Great Horwood school..
 She has lived in Whaddon for 10 years and has a great deal of experience of our school, through being a parent, as the previous Chair of the Friends Committee for 4 years and also as a Governor for the past 4 years.
-Clare's role as co-opted Governor includes Numeracy, Equality & Diversity governor and also Early Years Governor.
+Clare's Governor roles include Numeracy, Early Years and Performance Management.
 Prior to having her family, Clare worked for News International in a managerial role within the circulation department and she now runs her own business as a furniture restorer.

 Rachael is a Co-opted Governor and lives in the Village.
 Rachael was originally a parent governor when her daughter attended the School and decided to maintain her role as Governor when her daughter moved to her next school.
 Rachael has a second child who currently attends Whaddon School.
 Rachael is a Solicitor by profession and has advised and represented Schools in various matters during her work.
 Rachael’s skills sit well with the General Purposes and Finance Committee, which deals with the finance and management of the school.
 She is also a Governor for Performance Management.